Josh Martin (footballer): Portsmouth

 Martin signed a short-term deal with Portsmouth on 13 November 2023.
 On 1 May 2024, the club said the player would be released in the summer when his contract ended.

 Notts County

 On 27 September 2024, Martin joined League Two side Notts County on a short-term deal until January 2025.

 Newport County

 On 22 January 2025, Martin joined EFL League Two club Newport County on a short-term deal until the end of the 2024-25 season with the option to extend.
 He made his debut for Newport on 24 January 2025 as a second-half substitute in the 2-1 EFL League Two defeat to Swindon Town.
 He was released by Newport County at the end of the 2024-25 season.

 Cheltenham Town

 On 15 August 2025, Martin joined Cheltenham Town on a one-year deal following a trial period with the club.
+He made 32 appearances for the club, scoring five goals, before being released at the end of the season.

 Personal life

 Martin was born in Luton, England on 9 September 2001 and is of English, Irish, and Jamaican heritage.